 Direct private or grade-related to your instructor via the mail function in Canvas.
-Do not email outside of Canvas to your instructor's external email address - we aren't permitted to discuss grade related questions outside of Canvas.
-You will be asked to resend the query through Canvas.
+Do not email outside of Canvas to your instructor's external email address - we prefer to discuss grade related questions within Canvas.
 Instructor response time to email queries is <48 h during the workweek, or the first business day for emails received Friday or over the weekend.
-Grades will not be discussed during office hours due to FERPA regulations.
+Grades will not be discussed during office hours as other individuals may be present.